No items found.

 Q. How should LDN be titrated?

-A. LDN is titrated to minimize side effects like vivid dreams which typically present in the early stages of therapy.
+A. LDN is titrated to minimize side effects like vivid dreams which typically present in the early stages of drug initiation.
 Most patients can start LDN at a 1.125 mg dose which is 1⁄4 of the standard 4.5 mg dose and slowly work up by adding 1⁄4 tablet each week.
-Most patients will settle on a maintenance dose of about 4.5mg for autoimmune conditions.
+Most patients will settle on a maintenance dose of around 4.5mg for immune related concerns.

 Q. What is the best time to take LDN?